There's $10 off these PlayStation Store Gift Cards in Amazon's Cyber Monday deals

-There's good news for PS5 and PS4 gamers - Amazon US is selling $100 Gift Cards for the PlayStation Store for a $10 discount, down to $90 if you grab them now as part of their Cyber Monday gaming deals.
+There's good news when it comes to savings for PS5 and PS4 gamers - Amazon US is selling $100 Gift Cards for the PlayStation Store for a $10 discount, down to $90 if purchased at the moment as part of their ongoing Cyber Monday gaming deals.

 It's a pretty simple deal with not a lot of downsides: digital games, DLC, and more can all be bought on the online PlayStation Store to download to your PlayStation.
 By effectively buying $100 for $90, you're getting a consequence-free $10 discount on the next hundred bucks you spend with Sony.
 If you're somebody who does a lot of PlayStation gaming, that's a pretty Cyber Monday gaming deal - and if you buy more than one, it boosts the amount you'll save each time.